 Investigations into the causes of hot work fires often find they could have been avoided if proper safety procedures had been observed.

-Here, Stewart Powell and Graham Herridge, from Zurich’s Major Loss Team, discuss three significant claims we have handled recently, all relating to major fires during roofing work.
+Here, Stewart Powell and Graham Herridge, from Zurich’s Major Loss Team, discuss three significant claims we have handled, all relating to major fires during roofing work.

 Case study 1